Far-Se/tabame/.github/ISSUE_TEMPLATE/bug_report.md

 **Error.log file**

-*If you encounter a bug and not an error, delete this section.*
+*If `error.log` file is empty or you are reporting a visual bug, delete this part.*

 You can find it here: `%localappdata%/Tabame`.
 Open File Explorer and paste that in Address Bar.